starfoxdot64/HierarchyPlus/README.md

 -|-

 4- You may have to refresh the Icons to see the effect immediately.
 Find HierarchyPlus settings window under `Tools > HierarchyPlus`, and click `Refresh Icons`

-### Thank you

- 💞 to Dreadrith for their work in originally creating this script, and including a permissive license